InogdaXYZ/side_effects/README.md

 Source code available at https://github.com/bardt/side_effects

-Thanks to
+Thanks to     Mozilla for Fira Sans,
- "
-Bevy engine maintainers and community for bevy_asset_loader, bevy-inspector-egui, and bevy_rapier3d
+Bevy engine maintainers and community for bevy_asset_loader, bevy-inspector-egui, and bevy_rapier3d.